liferay/liferay-docs/developer/frameworks/articles/99-headless-apis/06-api-vocabulary.markdown

 evolve.

 @product@'s headless web APIs use a mixture of both approaches.
-An OpenAPI profile uses a contract first approach that generates an API automatically, like Service Builder, allowing fast development for developers.
+An OpenAPI profile uses a contract first approach by defining the paths and schemas before writing any code.
+It then generates an API automatically based on that profile, using the contract-last characteristic of code generation (like Service Builder).
+This allows fast development for developers.

 This mixed approach delivers the best of both worlds, allowing a step of conscious API design and then simplifying the developer experience by exposing only the business logic to implement.

-Therefore, the API design effort focuses on defining how client-server messages represent the APIs' resources.
+When writing the OpenAPI profile, the main focus should be on defining how client-server messages represent the APIs' resources.
 In other words, the APIs' schemas are defined first and the attributes, resources, and operations are named to clearly define what they represent and how they should be used.

 ## Related Topics [](id=related-topics)